5 Pieces of Advice I’d Give My Younger Self

-This time of year always brings around a lot of reflection for me.
+Summer always brings around a lot of reflection for me.
 I’m filled with gratitude and joy for where my journey has brought me as an actor and life-coach.
-Now that I’m what they call a “seasoned actor,” I was thinking about where I was in my younger years.
-These are some of the things that I learned through life and I would love to tell my younger self.
+But it hasn't always been easy and sometimes mistakes provide the best lessons.
+When I think about the obstacles I dealt with in my younger years, I wish I had received this advice.

 Get your finances in order

 Cut up your credit cards right now!
 You don’t need them and your credit score doesn’t matter as much as you think.
 Immediately, enroll in some sort of financial program to get clarity on your finances.
 There are some amazing programs including Debtors Anonymous, the Actors Fund, or even Suze Orman’s “The Money Book for the Young, Fabulous, & Broke.”
 If you can get clarity on your finances now, you’re going to discover that you are worth a lot more than you think.

 You can do it all, but you just can’t do it all right now!
 Get really clear in this moment about what it is you truly want.
 Sure, I know all you want to be the best of the best of your craft, but in what capacity?
 Get specific and then start enjoying the journey.
 Focus on one goal at a time.
 With focus and structure comes freedom, and people will be drawn to your carefree, process-oriented energy.
 Also, you’re going to find a spouse, so stop searching so hard.